Yohr011/Footlocker-checkout/README.md

 #  Automated footlocker checkout

 To create a task, edit [tasks.json](tasks.json) to include your information.
 Replace the current info with yours.
+After changing the information in [tasks.json](tasks.json), run [start.js](start.js) to start the tasks you've created.
-To add more tasks, add another task object to the json file in the same format as the previous task objects:
+To add more tasks, add another task object to the json file in the same format as the example task objects:
 ```JSON
 {
     "task1": {